Ena von Baer: Biography

-Von Baer was born in 28 November 1974 in Temuco, Chile to Erik von Baer, an agricultural engineer who was born in Brandenburg, Germany and moved from Germany to central Chile with his parents and brother in 1949, and Helga Jahn, a descendant of German settlers who arrived in Angol during 19th century; she is third among 4 sisters (Ingrid, Karina and Sybille).
+Von Baer was born on 28 November 1974 in Temuco, Chile to Erik von Baer, an agricultural engineer who was born in Brandenburg, Germany and moved from Germany to central Chile with his parents and brother in 1949, and Helga Jahn, a descendant of German settlers who arrived in Angol during 19th century; she is third among 4 sisters (Ingrid, Karina and Sybille).
 Upon her return to Chile in 2002, von Baer worked as researcher for the political science department at Libertad y Desarrollo, a think tank.
 She then served as the Academic Director of the School of Government in the Adolfo Ibáñez University, a position which she later abandoned in order to return to LyD as Director of its Social and Political Program.
 She dedicated her work to research into political systems and electoral studies, and to developing social politics related to poverty and indigenous peoples.
 She also worked as a legislative advisor, especially in the subject of automatic electoral enrollment and voluntary vote.
 During the same time, she was a professor at the Faculty of Government at the University for Development and a panelist on a program of Televisión Nacional de Chile, Estado Nacional.